-In such cases, if the complainant is able to provide information which is sufficient to enable the HPC by reasonable efforts to trace the registrant concerned (for example, a first name and the date and professional setting in which the events took place) then this requirement should be regarded as met.
+In such cases, if the complainant is able to provide information which is sufficient to enable the HCPC by reasonable efforts to trace the registrant concerned (for example, a first name and the date and professional setting in which the events took place) then this requirement should be regarded as met.

-If an allegation is found not to relate to a current HPC registrant but the person concerned may be registered with another regulator, the complainant should be given appropriate advice and, with their consent, any relevant documents should be passed to that regulator.
+If an allegation is found not to relate to a current HCPC registrant but the person concerned may be registered with another regulator, the complainant should be given appropriate advice and, with their consent, any relevant documents should be passed to that regulator.

-Similarly, where a complaint does not raise concerns about the fitness to practise of a registrant but where the complainant has raised issues which should be investigated by another body (e.g. a facility regulator or ombudsman).
-The complainant should be provided with appropriate 'signposting and other advice to assist them to pursue the matter.
+Similarly, where a complaint does not raise concerns about the fitness to practise of a registrant but where the complainant has raised issues which should be investigated by another body (e.g. a systems regulator or ombudsman).
+The complainant should be provided with appropriate signposting and other advice to assist them to pursue the matter.

-"the nature of the allegation"
+3.4 "the nature of the allegation"

-It would be unreasonable for the HPC to assume that complainants, particularly service users, are familiar with the technical detail of its fitness to practise process.
+It would be unreasonable for the HCPC to assume that complainants, particularly service users, are familiar with the technical detail of its fitness to practise process.

 The requirement to set out "the nature of the allegation" is about substance and not form.
-It does not require complainants to specify the statutory ground of an allegation or to state that a registrant's fitness to practise is impaired.
+It is met where a complainant provides an allegation in sufficient detail for a preliminary decision to be reached as to whether it raises concerns about a registrant's fitness to practise or inclusion in the register, as opposed to being a more general complaint about services or policy. does not require c Complainants are not expected, for example, to specify the statutory ground of an allegation or specifically to state that a registrant's fitness to practise is impaired.

-Credible evidence
+3.5 Credible evidence

-The second requirement of the Standard of Acceptance - that an allegation provides "credible evidence" which suggests that fitness to practise is impaired or a register entry was fraudulent or incorrect - deliberately imposes a relatively low threshold.
+The second requirement of the standard of acceptance, that an allegation provides "credible evidence" which suggests that fitness to practise is impaired or a register entry was fraudulent or incorrect, deliberately imposes a relatively low threshold.

-The Standard of Acceptance is not intended to act as a barrier to the making of allegations, but simply to act as a filter to ensure that resources are not expended on pursuing matters which do not raise a credible cause for concern.
+The standard of acceptance is not intended to act as a barrier to the making of allegations, but simply to act as a filter to ensure that resources are not expended on pursuing matters which do not raise a credible cause for concern.